TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupportForLocalization/TcaTcemainTceforms/Index.rst

 language record an all its translations must be on the same page!**
-Thisprinciple is also respected by the API function t3lib\_page::getRecordOverlay() which fetches translations of records for the frontend display (when “config.sys\_language\_overlay = 1 / hideNonTranslated”)!
+Thisprinciple is also respected by the API function t3lib\_page::getRecordOverlay() which fetches translations of records for the frontend display (when "config.sys\_language\_overlay = 1 / hideNonTranslated")!

-When the “transOrigPointerField” and “languageField” are defined for a table you will have a nice view of the default content shown along with the translation in the TCEforms:
+When the "transOrigPointerField" and "languageField" are defined for a table you will have a nice view of the default content shown along with the translation in the TCEforms: